Espyo/Pikifen/contributing.md

 ### Variety

 Before starting your work on content to be added officially, you should probably discuss with everyone else what your plan is.
-This way, we can make sure the content included are diverse in nature, and that we don't end up with something like 4 forest-themed songs, or 0 areas total that use Rock Pikmin, or something.
+This way, we can make sure the contents included are diverse in nature, and that we don't end up with something like 4 forest-themed songs, or 0 areas total that use Rock Pikmin, or something.

 ### Quality